gianverdum/twitter-clone/README.md

 - User registration and login (JWT-based authentication)
 - Post creation with title and content
+- Commenting system with nested replies (up to 2 levels)
+- Feed with sorted posts and relative timestamps
 - Protected routes with route guarding
 - Responsive layout using TailwindCSS
-- Feed with sorted posts and relative timestamps
 - Top navigation menu with routing
 - Page not found (404) handling with a fun UI